banchito/react-projects/24-github-users/README.md

    1. How do we test that it looks correct?
    2. How do we test that a search correctly updates the in remaining?
    3. How do we test that having 0 remaining requests will hide the button?
+7. Testing the Login functionality
+   1. Re-run the tests, what happens?
+      1. Need to update and add a `testid` to a button for cypress test
+   2. How do we test for login/logout features